anaberod/S1.01.Inheritance_polymorphism.L2/README.md

 From terminal:

+bash

-bash Copiar Editar javac Main.java java Main You should see output like:
+javac Main.java java Main

+You should see output like:

+csharp

+Calling number: 123456789

+Taking a photo

+The alarm is ringing

+🌐 Deployment

-csharp Copiar Editar Calling number: 123456789 Taking a photo The alarm is ringing 🌐 Deployment This is a console-based Java application for educational purposes and does not require deployment to a production server.
+This is a console-based Java application for educational purposes and does not require deployment to a production server.

 You can export it as a .jar file using your IDE if needed.

 🤝 Contributions Contributions are welcome!
 To contribute: